Go Ad-Free

 Please share your story in the comment section below.
 Millions of people now take the newer “atypical” antipsychotic medications.
 They include drugs such as aripiprazole (Abilify), clozapine (Clozaril), olanzapine (Zyprexa), quetiapine (Seroquel), risperidone (Risperdal) and ziprasidone (Geodon).
 They can be helpful for many people, but they come with a long list of side effects.

 Many psychiatrists believed that atypical antipsychotics would not cause tardive dyskinesia.
 Although this side effect is less common than with traditional anti-psychotic medications, we have learned that they can trigger TD in some individuals.
 If you have experienced tardive dyskinesia, please let us know what it has been like.
-If you have used either of the two new medications designed to reverse tardive dyskinesia, please let us know how well they work.
+If you have used new medications designed to reverse tardive dyskinesia, please let us know how well they work.

 Rate this article